Employment projections are available for industry employment, occupational

 - Ohio's Short-Term Employment

-Projection, provide industry and occupational employment forecasts from third
+Outlook, provide industry and occupational employment forecasts from first

-quarter 2011 through third quarter 2013.
+quarter 2016 through first quarter 2018.
 Interim projections are an indicator of current

 employment trends and best used in combination with additional labor market information.